Ivan Rachůnek

 Ivan Rachůnek (born July 6, 1981) is a Czech former professional ice hockey player.
 He was selected by the Tampa Bay Lightning in the seventh round (187th overall) of the 1999 NHL Entry Draft.
-Rachunek is the brother of Karel Rachunek and Tomas Rachunek who have also played professional ice hockey.
+Rachunek is the brother of Karel Rachůnek and Tomáš Rachůnek who have also played professional ice hockey.

-Rachunek played with HC Zlín in the Czech Extraliga during the 2010–11 Czech Extraliga season.
+Rachůnek played with HC Zlín in the Czech Extraliga during the 2010–11 Czech Extraliga season.